Seaham Sea Glass

 The glass production in the area was strongest during the late 1800's to the early industrial era.
 Sunderland, the closest city still houses the National Glass Centre.
 They display the various wares made in the region during this period.

 There are several types of glass from this area.
-Large rounded single colors or Bubbles and Boulders, Fisheyes, Marbles, Flash Glass and the much sought after Multi's
+Large rounded single colors or Bubbles and Boulders, Fisheyes, Marbles, Flash Glass and the much sought after Multi's and the elusive Frigger or Whimsey.

 Types Of English Sea Glass (Seaham Sea Glass)